dafabulousteach/Slant/README.md

 9. Visit a news site and click on the Slant icon to see its slant score

-### What Are Users Saying?
-*"I use it all the time in my Journalism class"* - Professor Martinez, Columbia School of Journalism

-*"Uh oh, we need to rethink our stategy"* - Fox News Correspondent

 ### Like what you see?
 We are always looking for ways to expand this extension.
 Feel free to fork it and add your own spin on this awesome tool!